 Scenic wallpaper inspires designers to dream their way not only into a bygone era, but also into a better one. --Walter Benjamin, 19th century Paris

-Holly Aldermen began to innovate with wall scenes in digital layer techniques in 2004 at the National Academy Mural Fellowship in New York.
-Alderman had painted panoramas and public art since 1995, with grants from the Cambridge Arts Council and Belmont Arts Council and private commissions from LA to Maine.
+Holly Compton Alderman began to experiment and innovate with wall scenes in transparent digital layer techniques in 2004 at the National Academy Mural Fellowship in New York.
+Alderman painted public art for parks since 1995 with grants from the Cambridge Arts Council and Belmont Arts Council and private commissions for and interior panoramas from LA to Maine.
 Her original digital styles blend iconic sculpture and classical architectural themes with landscapes and gardens for site specific wallpaper panels.

-With Wallquest product developers and color separation artists Holly renewed two French style grisaille landscape panoramas - so complex and vast when imagined and designed about 1814, that the first printing by hand in 1815 required more than twenty artisans to work in extreme secrecy for an entire year.
+With Wallquest product developers and color separation artists Holly renewed two extremely rare French style grisaille landscape panoramas, quite complex and vast when imagined and designed about 1814.
+The first printing by hand in 1815 required more than twenty artisans to work in extreme secrecy for an entire year.

 Alderman studied art and architectural history at Harvard where she was a teaching assistant in design science and published original art on covers of Publishers Weekly and Harvard Magazine.